 , but with its unique flavor, it's worth the shelf space in any kitchen, paleo or not.

+You may be wondering what ingredients are in coconut aminos.
 The sauce is made from "sap" (actually coconut-blossom nectar) from coconut palms.
-The sap is fermented and then blended with
+The sap is fermented and then blended with sea salt.

 Many grocery store are selling coconut aminos.
 You can buy them at large retailers like Kroger and Publix.
 You can also buy them in natural food stores and online at Amazon and Thrive Market.

 Is coconut aminos healthier?